-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5

 Horizon Zero Dawn came out of nowhere in 2017 to become one of PlayStation’s most important franchises.
-The unique game is set a thousand years in the future but after the collapse of human civilization.
-Therefore, the game features a truly unique blend of tribal weapons and high-tech monsters known as machines in a gorgeous open world.
-As Aloy, players must take down the machines using different forms of combat and save her people.
+The unique game is set a thousand years in the future but after the collapse of human civilization and features a truly unique blend of tribal weapons and high-tech monsters in a gorgeous open world.
+As Aloy, players must take down machines using different forms of combat to save her people and unravel the mysterious circumstances that led to humanity’s downfall.
 Forbidden West is the recently released sequel to the first game that follows the same formula but expands on it greatly.
 It’s one of the best new franchises of the PS4/PS5 generation.

 #12 The Elder Scrolls V: Skyrim